This post contains affiliate links which means if you click and buy I may make a commission at no cost to you. See my policy for more information.

 Baby monitors can be so expensive, but if you can find a good deal on this used baby item, then it is definitely worth it.
 Hopefully (not guaranteed), the fact that the monitor survived at least one other child means it still has life left for you.
-We have twice made the mistake of buying new baby monitors and neither of them lasted very long.
+We have twice made the mistake of buying new baby monitors and neither of them lasted very long (third times the charm, right?).
 So check that the monitor you plan on buying second hand actually works without issue.

 If you plan on using a glider or rocking chair in your child’s nursery to help you comfortably soothe your baby, a glider is a great item to get second-hand.